Tazmainiandevil/Useful.Extensions/README.md

 returns "Hello world "

-_SubstringBeforeLastValue_ - A substring that returns the string before the last occurrence of a given string or character ignoring case by default
+_SubstringBeforeLastValue_ - A substring that returns the string before the last occurrence of a given string or character ignoring the case by default

 e.g.